Shade Trees

 • Tolerant of a wide range of soils types, wet and dry.

-Redmond Linden
+Sentry Linden

-• Beautiful shade tree.
+• Narrow, pyramidal-shaped tree.

-• Fragrant yellow flowers in early summer.
+• Small yellow fragrant flower in summer.

 Little Leaf Linden